vaggelisbarb/uni-management-app/README.md

 ![Maven Build](https://github.com/vaggelisbarb/uni-management-app/actions/workflows/maven.yml/badge.svg)

-# **Department Management System**
+# **University Management System**

 ## **Project Overview**
-The **Department Management System** is a web application designed to manage university departments, faculty members, students, courses, and research areas.
+The **University Management System** is a web application designed to manage university departments, faculty members, students, courses, and research areas.
 It aims to provide an efficient way to handle academic and administrative operations within a university.

 When completed, the system will allow users to:
 - **Manage Departments:** Create, update, and delete departments with faculty, research areas, and budget allocations.